 Across all organisations a limitation on funding and resources was highlighted as a major barrier to cross-sector collaboration.
 In terms of financial resources, a lack of long term funding was negatively impacting an organisation’s ability to plan long term, and funding application processes were described as sometimes complicated and difficult.
 Furthermore a lack of perceived profitability in cross-sector collaborations was identified as it is more challenging to tangibly measure.

 Limited time is another major reason for not taking part in or initiating collaborative projects.
 Organisations have no time to take on projects and shortages in paid staff aggravate this.
-Especially, environmental organizations who often rely on volunteers for this kind of work.
+Especially, environmental organisations who often rely on volunteers for this kind of work.

 Finally, interviewees noted a lack of appropriate skills within organisations to reach out beyond their existing networks.
 There is a lack of marketing skills and there are few to no pre-existing relationships between many arts and environmental organisations, which make it challenging to contact or initiate projects with different sectors despite a desire to do so!